 Status of the figures:

-The figures of the year 1995 to 2017 are final.
-Data of the year 2018 are also final, but the figures on jobs, labour years and hours worked by self-employed persons and total employed persons are an exception, due to the late availability of annual data on self-employed persons.
+The figures of the year 1995 to 2018 are final.
+Data of the year 2019 are also final, but the figures on Labour input of employed persons and Labour input of employees are an exception, due to the late availability of annual data on self-employed persons.
 These final figures are published a year after.

 When will new figures be published?